aras-p/aras-p.hugo/content/blog/2018/03-daily-pathtracer-3-csharp.md

 I hope that was useful for someone at least!
 The findings about C# are:

 * .NET Core is about 2x slower than vanilla C++.
-* Mono is about 3x slower than .NET Core.
+* Mono (with default settings) is about 3x slower than .NET Core.
 * IL2CPP is 2x-3x faster than Mono, which is roughly .NET Core performance level.
 * Unity's Burst compiler can get our C# code faster than vanilla C++.
 Note that right now Burst is very early tech, I expect it will get even better performance later on.